jimniels/blog/src/client/posts/2021-10-10-hide-my-mailto-email.md

 I don’t know why, but I love small things like this.

----

-1. <span id="f1"></span>Is that still actually a problem?
+[^1]: Is that still actually a problem?
 I’m not sure.
 I had a hard time finding any real modern commentary on it.
 I’ve had my email publicly accessible on my website in a `mailto` link for a few years and I’ve never had too big of a problem.
 Maybe that’s because spam filtering has gotten really good?
 Maybe it’s because that’s not really a vector for exploitation anymore?
 With modern OCR, I wonder if hiding your email in an image is still even plausible?
 Anyhow, I still like this solution.